ArchitecturalBlogs/swapna/docs/_posts/2024-12-17-PolicyEngineUsingOPA.markdown

 1. Admins have full access to all features like view, edit, delete.
 2. User/Viewer have view-only access.

-## Steps to Implement OPA for Role-Based Access Management
+## Steps to Implement OPA for Role-Based Access Management or Attribute Based Access Management

 1. Install OPA
 Install OPA on your system or include it as part of your application’s deployment.